Ethinyl estradiol and etonogestrel (vaginal route)

 Geriatric

 Appropriate studies on the relationship of age to the effects of etonogestrel and ethinyl estradiol combination have not been performed in the geriatric population.
-This medicine is not indicated for use in elderly women.
+This medicine is not recommended for use in elderly women.

 Breastfeeding